openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 - #### Shared (Optional)

   Local PV LVM volume mount points can be shared among the multiple pods on the same node.
-Applications that can share the volume can set the value of `shared` parameter to yes defaults to no. See [here](../design/lvm/storageclass-parameters/shared.md) for more information about workflow of share volume.
+Applications that can share the volume can set the value of `shared` parameter to yes.
+See [here](../design/lvm/storageclass-parameters/shared.md) for more information about workflow of share volume.
   ```yaml
   apiVersion: storage.k8s.io/v1
   kind: StorageClass